 Take on a challenge to raise funds for the tools, plants and seeds we will need – our fundraisers will help with ideas and resources.
 Also create your own fundraising page or event and link it to The Mulberry Project.

 As this dream becomes a reality we will keep updating this page.
 We are also delighted to say that work will soon commence on phase 2 of the Mulberry Project – the re-vamp of the entire children’s play area!
 More details coming soon!
 Watch this space.

 Your help will bring this project to life!
 Click any of the buttons below to donate now.
 Thank you!

 THANK YOU from The Mulberry Project!

-Our list below shows you how we will spend your donations.
+Our list below shows you our fundraising to date.

 - Woodwork Cabin 1 @ £10,000 (double matched funded by Greenham Trust)